Medical & WellbeingLinks in this section

 The health and well-being of all our boys is at the heart of Ludgrove’s pastoral provision and the medical care is provided by a team of three Registered nurses.

-Left to right: Mrs Salt, Mrs Makin and Mrs Brown
+Left to right: Mrs Salt, Mrs Evans and Mrs Brown

 If necessary, boys are taken to the doctor’s surgery, The Royal Berkshire hospital in Reading or Bracknell Urgent Care Centre for X-rays and other treatment.
 There is a dedicated six-bed sick bay where boys are cared for and during rugby matches our nursing team is supported pitch side by external First Aid provision.